amuhd/Alx_DjangoLearnLab/django_blog/blog/README.md

 Visibility and Permissions
 Public Access: All users can view comments on blog posts, regardless of authentication status.
 Permission Enforcement: The system checks user authentication and ownership before allowing edits or deletions.

+Adding Tags to Posts
+When creating or editing a blog post, users can add tags to categorize their content.
+Here's how it works:

+Tag Input Field: In the post creation and editing forms, there is a designated field for tags.
+Users can enter existing tags or create new ones.
+Tags should be separated by commas.

+Validation: The form validates the input to ensure that tags are unique and correctly formatted.

+Saving Tags: Upon submission, the selected tags are associated with the post in the database, enabling efficient organization and retrieval.

+Utilizing the Search Bar
+Users can easily search for blog content using the search bar available on the site.
+Here's how:

+Search Functionality: The search bar allows users to input keywords related to the post titles, content, or associated tags.

+Dynamic Filtering: When a user submits a search query, the application dynamically filters and displays all matching posts based on the entered keywords.

+Results Display: The results page shows a list of posts that match the search criteria, providing users with quick access to relevant content.